apache/lucenenet/CONTRIBUTING.md

 The rest is pretty much under control already.

-If you are more into Fixing Existing Tests
+##If you are more into Fixing Existing Tests
----

 * First we want to get all the Core tests green.
 We are about 200 (out of ~2300) short of that.
 Since tests are using randomized testing, failures